TIX on the Square

 the author Mordecai Richler called Edmonton the “boiler room” of Canada with “nothing to delight the eye”.

-We seek to counter these and thank people including Min Dhariwal, CBC Radioactive Co-Host for their help.
+We seek to counter these perceptions and thank people including Min Dhariwal, CBC Radioactive Co-Host for their help.

 Local printers use these images to produce merchandise, which is then made available in local shops.